C++ Search Algorithms

 Found struct with value: 2

-If that predicate returns true when passed an object, that object is considered to have matched the search criteria.
+If that predicate returns true, that object is considered to have satisfied the search criteria, and the find_if() algorithm returns an iterator to it.

 Below, we search our range for an even number: